Paycheck Calculator Methodology

 The tool subtracts estimated federal, state, Social Security, and Medicare taxes from gross pay and shows annual, monthly, and per-check net pay.

 The estimate excludes local income taxes, pre-tax benefit elections, itemized deductions, tax credits, W-4 extra withholding, garnishments, and employer-specific payroll rules.
+Those factors can materially change final net pay.

-Accuracy and Editorial Process
+Accuracy and editorial process

 Versioned tax data